SalvatoreSantamaria/working-with-git-branches/readme.md

 Go to the last commit with `git checkout --detach name_of_branch`

 ## Notes on HEAD
-HEAD is the sumbolic name for the currently checked out commit.
+HEAD is the symbolic name for the currently checked out commit.
 HEAD always points to the most recent commit which is reflected in the working tree.
 Most git commands which make changes to the working tree will start by changing head
 Normally HEAD points to a branch name.
 When you commit the status of the branch is altered and this change is visible through HEAD.
 _Detaching HEAD just means attaching it to a commit instad of a branch._